 It’s incredibly rewarding for foodies or if you book paid airfare.
 It also comes with a healthy 35,000 Amex Membership Rewards points after you spend $4,000 on purchases in the first three months from account opening, which is more than enough for a round-trip domestic flight when you transfer points to airline partners.

 The Amex Gold Card also comes with a $250 annual fee (see rates and fees).
 That’s no small amount, so you may be wondering if the American Express Gold Card is worth it for you.
-Here’s what you need to know:
+Here’s what you need to know.

-Is the American Express Gold Card worth it?
+Is the Amex Gold Card worth it?

 With the American Express Gold Card card, you’ll earn 35,000 American Express Membership Rewards points after you spend $4,000 on purchases in the first three months from account opening.